Categories: China

 Japan, Korea and Europe – these are the usual culprits which pop up when we’re searching for winter destinations.
 But while these places have colder climates, they also involve long flights and expensive tour packages.

-Enter Harbin, a city in China where the temperatures dip below -30C in winter.
+Enter Harbin, a city in China where the temperatures dip below -30°C in winter.
 It’s a popular destination with the Chinese but remains mostly untouched by international tourism.
-Thanks to Scoot, a few of us took a non-stop direct flight to this city – from very affordable prices.
 Here’s a list of cool things we did there.

-They say good things come in small packages, but the Harbin Snow Exhibition begs to differ.
+They say good things come in small packages, but the International Snow Sculpture Art Expo begs to differ.

-One of the sculptors creating lifelike zebras using only water, snow and black paper.
+One of the sculptors created lifelike zebras using only water, snow, and black paper.

-These ginormous works of art can all be found on Sun Island, which serves as one of the official hosting sites for the annual Ice and Snow Festival in Harbin between December and March.
+These ginormous works of art can all be found on Sun Island, which serves as one of the official hosting sites for the annual Ice and Snow Festival in Harbin between January to end February.

 In spring and summer, this same island is a colourful paradise with fields of blooming flowers.

 On the island, you can also find a miniature Russian Town.
-After being admitted entrance with your Russian “passports”, you’ll get to check out dozens of cutesy buildings and figurines.
+After being admitted entry with your Russian “passports”, you’ll get to check out dozens of cutesy buildings and figurines.

 While not an exact representation of life in Russia, the quaint little ‘town’ has nice zen vibes and is a good place for a relaxing stroll.